Killer Nun: Plot

 Meanwhile, isolated in her cell, Sister Gertrude sits in a catatonic state, detoxing from her drug abuse.
-As she regains mental clarity, she recalls the first murder committed in the hospital, of Sister Mathieu's grandfather.
-Gertrude realizes that it was in fact perpetrated by Sister Mathieu, as Gertrude watched in an intoxicated state.
-Gertrude, psychologically fragile and in a state of perpetual drug use, mistakenly assumed she was committing each of the murders, when it was in fact Sister Mathieu, motivated to kill by the sexual abuse she suffered as a child by her grandfather.
+As she regains mental clarity, she recalls the first murder committed in the hospital of Sister Mathieu's grandfather.
+Gertrude realizes that Sister Mathieu perpetrated it as Gertrude watched in an intoxicated state.
+Gertrude, psychologically fragile and in a state of perpetual drug use, mistakenly assumed she was committing each of the murders when it was Sister Mathieu motivated to kill by the sexual abuse she suffered as a child by her grandfather.

 Cast

 Production

-The film is loosely based on Cécile Bombeek, a middle-aged nun who committed a series of murders in a geriatric hospital in Wetteren, Belgium in 1977.
+The film is loosely based on Cécile Bombeek, a middle-aged nun who became addicted to morphine and committed a series of murders in a geriatric hospital in Wetteren, Belgium from 1976-1978.

 Release

 Censorship

 Killer Nun has been aligned with the nunsploitation genre, which centres on aberrant secularised behaviour from religious women.
 Unlike other examples of the genre, usually set in medieval or Renaissance locations, Killer Nun is firmly set in the present day, and has no pretensions to social commentary or any remarks about the role of religious women within the Church or the larger society.
 In the United Kingdom, Mary Whitehouse denounced it as one of the "video nasties" subgenre of violent horror cinema, which "might" adversely affect human behaviour.

 Although it was originally on a "DPP list" of "objectionable" films in the United Kingdom, compiled by the Director of Public Prosecutions in 1983 as a result of the aforementioned moral panic and released with 13 seconds of cuts in 1993.
 Liberalised British film, video and DVD censorship policy meant that a DVD of the film was released in the UK during 2006 in its uncut form.